-Its literal translation, "gift" has acquired in real law a more limited meaning, being applied to the conveyance of estates tail.
+Its literal translation, "gift," has acquired in real law a more limited meaning, being applied to the conveyance of estates tail.
 2 Bl.
 Comm.
 316; Littleton, § 59; West, Symb. § 254; 4 Cruise, Dig.
-51.

-Classification.
-By the civil law (adopted into the English and American law) donations are either inter vivos (between living persons) or mortis causa (in anticipation of death.)
-As to these forms, see infra.
-A donatio or gift as between living persons is called donatio mera or pura when it is a simple gift without compulsion or consideration, that is, resting solely on the generosity of the donor, as in the case of most charitable gifts.
-It is called donatio remuneratoria when given as a reward for past services, but still not under any legal compulsion, as in the case of pensions and land-grants.
-It is called donatio sub modo (or modalis) when given for the attainment of some special object or on condition that the donee shall do something not specially for the benefit of the donor, as in the case of the endowment of hospitals. colleges, etc., coupled with the condition that they shall be established and maintained.
-Mackeld.
-Rom.
-Law, § 466; Fisk v.
-Flores, 43 Tex.
-340; Noe v.
-Card, 14 Cal.
-576. The following terms are also used: Donatio conditionalis, a conditional gift; donatio relata, a gift made with reference to some service already done, (Fisk v.
-Flores, 43 Tex.
-340;) donatio stricta et coarctura, a restricted gift, as an estate tail.

--Donatio inofficiosa.
-An inofficious (undutiful) gift; a gift of so great a part of the don-or's property that the birthright portion of his heirs is diminished.
-Mackeld.
-Rom.
-Law, § 469.
-Donatio inter vivos.
+51. There are several kinds of donatio, as: Donatio simplex et pura, (simple and pure gift without compulsion or consideration;) donatio absolute et larga, (an absolute gift;) donatio conditionalis, (a conditional gift;) donatio stricta et courctura, (a restricted gift, as an estate tail.)

+DONATIO INTER VIVOS.
 A gift between the living.
-The ordinary kind of gift by one per-son to another.
+The ordinary kind of gift by one person to another.
 2 Kent, Comm.
-439; 2 Steph.
-Conim.
+438; 2 Steph.
+Comm.
 102. A term derived from the civil law.
 Inst.
 2, 7, 2.

-A donation inter vivos (between living the donation of the Inst.
-2, 7, 2.
-A donation inter vivos (between living persons) is an act by which the donee divests himself at present and irrevocably of the thing given in favor of the donee who ac-cepts it.
-Civ.
-Code La. art.
-1468.-Denatio mortis causa.
-A gift made by a person in sickness, who, apprehending his dissolution near delivery or express to be delivered to an near, delivers, or causes to be delivered, to an-other the possession of any personal goods, to keep as his own in case of the donor's decease.
+A donation inter vivos (between living persons) is an act by which the donee divests himself at present and irrevocably of the thing given in favor of the donee who accepts it.
+Civil Code La. art.
+1468.

+DONATIO MORTIS CAUSA.
+(Lat.
+A gift in prospect of death.)
+A gift made by a person in sickness, who, apprehending his dissolution near, delivers, or causes to be delivered, to another the possession of any personal goods, to keep as his own in case of the donor's decease.
 2 Bl.
 Comm.
+514.

-514. The civil law defines it to be a gift under apprehension of death; as when enothing is given when conditions that it when anything is given upon condition that, if the donor dies, the donee shall possess it ab-solutely, or return it if the donor should sur-vive or should repent of having made the gift, or if the donee should die before the donor.
-Nicholas, 1 Miles (Pa.)
-109-117.
-Adams v.
-Adams v.
-Nicholas, 1 Miles (Fa.)
-109-111.
+The civil law defines it to be a gift under apprehension of death; as when anything is given upon condition that, if the donor dies, the donee shall possess it absolutely, or return it if the donor should survive or should repent of having made the gift, or if the donee should die before the donor.
+1 Miles, 109-117.

 A gift in view of death is one which is made in contemplation, fear, or peril of death, and with intent that it shall take effect only in case of the death of the giver.
-Oiv.
-Code Cal.
-A donation mortis causa (in prospect § 1149.
-A donation mortis causa (in prospect of death) is an act to take effect when the do-nor shall no longer exist, by which he disposes of the whole or a part of his property, and which is irrevocable.
-Civ.
-Code La. art.
-1469. -Donatio propter, nuptias.
-A gift on account of marriage.
-In Roman law, the bridegroom's gift to the bride in antipication of marriage and to secure her dos was called "donatio ante muptias;" but by an ordinance of Justinian such gift might be made after as well as before marriage, and in that case it 8 1149. well as before marriage, and in that case it K was called "donatio propter nuptias."
-Mackeld.
-Rom.
-Law, § 572.
+Civil Code Cal. § 1149.

+A donation mortis causa (in prospect of death) is an act to take effect when the donor sball no longer exist, by which he disposes of the whole or a part of his property, and which is irrevocable.
+Civil Code La. art.
+1469.